theshamuel/medregistry/README.md

         - MONGO_USER - Login of user by medregDB database
         - MONGO_USER_PASSWORD - Password of user by medregDB database
         - COPY_TO_S3 - Create backups to AWS S3 bucket (Ex. true or false)
-        - AWS_ACCESS_KEY_ID - Security parametr from AWS account for accesing to AWS S3
+        - AWS_ACCESS_KEY_ID - Security parameter from AWS account for accessing to AWS S3
-        - AWS_SECRET_KEY - Security parametr from AWS account for accesing to AWS S3
+        - AWS_SECRET_KEY - Security parameter from AWS account for accessing to AWS S3
         - AWS_PATH -  Path into bucket on AWS S3
-        - BACKET_NAME - Name of backet for storing dump
+        - BUCKET_NAME - Name of bucket for storing dump
     - `medregapi-v1:` - Java API backend container (old version)
         - VERSION - Version of release api jar
         - REPORT_PATH - Filepath to folder with report`s templates